 But they write: “From a demand management perspective, the unspent EIPs have contributed to strong household balance sheets over the past year, a period of strong demand and rising inflation.”

 Together, the three rounds totaled roughly $850 billion.
 Meanwhile, CPI inflation in June hit a 40-year high of 9.1 percent from a year earlier before easing to 8.5 percent in July.

 “While some households needed the payments to cover economic losses early in the pandemic, the fact that on average people spent little of their first payments suggests that a better-targeted policy could have been more efficient in that it could have provided more pandemic insurance at lower cost and without as much excess demand later,” Parker said in an interview with The Brookings Institution.

 Parker, Jonathan A., Jake Schild, Laura Erhard, and David S. Johnson.
 2022.
-“Economic Impact Payments and household spending during the pandemic.”
-BPEA Conference Draft, Fall.
+“Economic Impact Payments and Household Spending during the Pandemic.”
+Brookings Papers on Economic Activity, Fall.
+81-130.

 Dynan, Karen.
 2022.
 “Comment on ‘Economic Impact Payments and Household Spending during the Pandemic’.”
 Brookings Papers on Economic Activity, Fall.
 131-138.

 Rognlie, Matthew.
 2022.
 “Comment on ‘Economic Impact Payments and Household Spending during the Pandemic’.”
 Brookings Papers on Economic Activity, Fall.
 138-151.